Cyclone Fani: Odisha

 Approximately 72 people have been killed by Fani in India; 64 in Odisha, In Odisha, a teenager of 14 years was killed after being hit by a falling tree.
 One woman died when she was hit by flying debris, and another died of a heart attack while in a cyclone shelter.
 The cyclone adversely affected electricity supply and telecommunication in several coastal areas of Odisha, and to a lesser extent, of West Bengal.
 Puri and Khordha district in Odisha were the worst hit.
 The Jagannath Temple in Puri suffered minor damage, the repairing cost were estimated to be ₹51 million (US$738,000).
 The KIIT University also suffered a damage of about ₹300 million (US$4.3 million).
 Total damage in Odisha were estimated at ₹120 billion (US$1.74 billion), mostly in property damage and the relief.
 After the cyclone, Odisha required ₹170 billion (US$2.46 billion) for rebuilding the infrastructure.
 Indian Prime Minister Narendra Modi announced that the government had released over ₹10 billion (US$145 million) for the states affected by Fani.
 There were massive environmental devastation, as well.

 Andhra Pradesh

 Although no fatalities occurred in Andhra Pradesh, Srikakulam and Vizianagaram districts reported an economic loss of ₹586.2 million (US$8.5 million).
 The South Central Railway also suffered a damage of about ₹29.8 million (US$432,000).

 Bangladesh

 Fani killed 17 people in ten districts of Bangladesh.
 In Bagerhat District, a woman died after being hit by a falling tree, and 7 of them were killed by lightning in two districts of Bangladesh.
 The cyclone also destroyed about 63000 ha of farmland in 35 districts of the country, the agricultural loss were at ৳385 million (US$4.6 million).
 Total damage in Bangladesh were up to ৳5.37 billion (US$63.6 million).

-The Bangladeshi government distributed rice, dried food, and ৳19.7 million (US$234,000) to those affected by the cyclone Fani.
+The Bangladeshi government distributed rice, dried food, and ৳19.7 million (US$234,000) to those affected by the cyclone.

+Relief efforts

+CHD Group supported the Government of Odisha through provision of medical relief with extended support from All India Institute of Medical Sciences, Bhubaneshwar.
+The Gurgaon-based NGO Meals of Happiness Charitable Trust, in association with M3M Foundation, ran a major relief drive for the victims of cyclone Fani which had devastated various districts of Odisha last month.